To find out more about Day Nurseries please see below. Visit our advice and guidance page Nursery Schools & Classes for

 Day Nurseries are able to offer childcare and early years education for children from birth to pre-school 5 year olds.
 Nurseries usually open Monday to Friday throughout the year from 8am to 6pm, sometimes longer, to fit in with a normal working day.
 Children can attend full- or part-time with some day nurseries taking babies from a few weeks old.
 Day nurseries vary in size from small home-based settings through to purpose built 200 place units.
 They offer a wide range of activities and combine both care and early years education.
-Many can also offer out of school care for children of school age.
+May also offer out of school care for children of school age.

 There are different kinds of day nurseries - privately run, community, council or workplace however they must all be registered and regularly inspected by Ofsted.

 All settings must meet the 14 national standards relating to issues such as health and safety, equipment and the care and learning they provide.

 They must also comply with strict guidelines on staff/children ratios.
 In general, these ratios are one carer for every three 0-2 year olds, one carer for every four 2-3 year olds, and one carer for every eight 3-5 year olds.